 ‘MaaSanké’ brings together several artists from the African continent (Guinea, Ivory Coast, Cameroon and Togo), from France and the overseas territories such as Ile de la Reunion and Martinique, and from Columbia.
 And thanks to her electro harp - a symbol of a new generation of musical instruments, – Maïwenn extends her musical persona to an aural field that she renders even more creative by the use of a special effects pedal.

 In March 2017, she got an artist Visa the o-1 to settle in Los Angeles.
-She now teaches the harp at the French Conservatory of Music in Beverly Hills.
+She now teaches the harp at the French Conservatory of Music in Beverly Hills and at the Preschool Claire Fontaine in Venice, California.

 She also plays with the female band Adaawee.